dongyangli-del/dongyangli-del/README.md

 - Decoding and Reconstructing Brain Activity from Image Stimuli Based on Multimodal Large Model, PI: Quanying Liu, 2023-07 to Present.
 Currently involved in advancing multimodal neural network models for interpreting brain activity in response to visual stimuli.

 - Image Aesthetics Evaluation Based on Reinforcement Learning, PI: Mingliang Xu and Pei Lv, 2020-10 to 2021-01.
-Contributed to data processing, feature extraction, and chart data modeling, significantly aiding in research published in IEEE Transactions on Multimedia (TMM).
+Contributed to data processing, feature extraction, and chart data modeling, significantly aiding in research published in IEEE Transactions on Multimedia (TMM). -->

-## 📝 Publications

-- Li D, Wei C, Li S, et al. "Visual Decoding and Reconstruction via EEG Embeddings with Guided Diffusion", NeurIPS, 2024.